-It is the intention of the Parties to the Agreement - including in consideration of the possibilities for implementing EU directives - to achieve maximum spread of collective agreement coverage in agriculture.
+It is the intention of the Parties to the Agreement - including in consideration of the possibilities for implementing EU directives - to achieve maximum spread of collective agreement coverage within the scope of the collective agreement.

 The Agreement in Danish is the legally applicable one that is to be used in resolving disagreements and disputes.